Tony Curtis Says Thank You, Jack Lemmon Gets a Pie in the Face, & Tony and Natalie Wood Almost Light Each Other On Fire! It's The Great Race.

 “If The Great Race had been made at is original price, it would have been a huge success.”

-Despite its imperfections, The Great Race is an entertaining picture that gives us a chance to appreciate the work of a great director and a handful of legendary stars.
-When there’s that much talent and charisma in one film, it’s hard not to appreciate what’s unfolding on screen.
+Despite its imperfections, The Great Race is an entertaining film that showcases the work of a great director and a handful of legendary stars.

-Join me next week for our last week celebrating Tony Curtis in what is quite uniformly recognized as his most skilled dramatic performance, 1968’s The Boston Strangler.
+Join me next time for our last week with Tony Curtis in what is quite uniformly recognized as his most skilled dramatic performance, 1968’s The Boston Strangler.